PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_includes.rst

 Import the Playlists
 ~~~~~~~~~~~~~~~~~~~~

-    Import the playlists into PanHandler (see menu for location to do this below), and open the
+    First, import the repository into PanHandler.
+The **Import Playlists** option in the PanHandler Menu will take you
-    **IronSkillet Playlists** collection from either the *Skillet Collections* or *Skillet Repositories* page.
+    this page.
+Then fill out the *Repository Name* (can be anything you want) and the *URL*, and hit the **Submit** button.

         .. image:: /images/includes_tutorial/import_playlist_panhandler.png
          :width: 800